Agentflow (Python library)¶

 - User query enters the system β The graph starts at the MAIN node with the user's message.

 This patternβreason, act, observe, synthesizeβforms the foundation of React agents and can be extended to more complex multi-step workflows.
+The Agent class handles all the orchestration automatically, letting you focus on defining tools and system prompts.

 π Learn the concepts¶